Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 How to Choose: Forms, Doses & What Matters

-Clinical dose: 15-30mg elemental zinc daily for general supplementation (RDA: 11mg men, 8mg women); 75mg+ zinc acetate or gluconate per day in lozenge form for cold duration reduction
+Clinical dose: 15-30mg elemental zinc daily; lozenge form at 75mg+ acetate or gluconate for cold duration reduction

 Best forms: Zinc picolinate (superior absorption in most studies), Zinc citrate (well-tolerated, good bioavailability), Zinc bisglycinate (gentle on the stomach), Zinc acetate (lozenges only, for cold symptom relief), Zinc gluconate (adequate bioavailability, widely available), Zinc oxide (avoid - poorly absorbed, only ~4% bioavailability)